gradienthealth/pydicom-3/doc/guides/element_value_types.rst

 in read mode.
 This allows you to avoid having to read a large amount of data into memory when creating datasets::

-    from pydicom import Dataset, FileMetaDataset
+    from pydicom3 import Dataset, FileMetaDataset
     from pydicom3.uid import ExplicitVRLittleEndian

     with open("a_large_amount_of_data", "rb") as f: